nicm42/100-days-of-code/log2.md

 Thoughts: That wasn't too hard, although I downloaded the files yesterday morning, so they didn't include the fix and it took me a little while to work out what was going on.

 Link to work: None

+Day 84: 3rd May 2020
+Progress: Finished the Conquering Responsive Layout course.
+Did some of the Tailwind CSS course.

+Thoughts: The final challenge took me a while, but I did see how much less code there was when you go mobile first.
+I'm liking the idea of Tailwind so far, it looks interesting.
+I am looking forward to learning more and trying it out.

+Link to work: None